ed-apostol/InvictusChess/README.md

 * -Texel tuning with Stochastic Gradient Descent using Adam optimizer
 * -Texel tuning with local search

-Invictus is influenced by other excellent open source projects especially Ethereal, Defenchess, Minic (for the Texel tuning).
+Invictus is influenced by other excellent open source projects especially Stocksfish, Ethereal, and Defenchess.
+Special thanks to Minic from which I learned the Texel tuning code.